mekanixdk/assignment-engineer/README.md

 Engineer Assignment
 ===================

-Implement a working SDK based on the `IClient` interface.
+Implement a working client SDK based on the `IClient` interface.
+The SDK should help developers by avoiding direct usage of the API.

 The actual `IClient` interface is found on one of the `language/<name>` branches.